Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "sub-title": the subtitle of the graph, which contains ["label"](#label-properties) properties.
 - @c "caption": the caption of the graph, which contains ["label"](#label-properties) properties.
 - @c "axes": an array of [axis](#axis-properties) objects.
+- @c "reference-lines": an array of reference line definitions, which contain the following properties:
+  - @c "axis-type": the axis to add the reference line to.\n Available options are:
+    - @c "bottom-x"
+    - @c "right-y"
+    - @c "left-y"
+    - @c "top-y"
+  - @c "position": the axis position for the line.
+This can either be a numeric position or the axis label.
+  - @c "label": the text to display on the legend referring to line.
+  - @c "pen": the definition for the [pen](#pen-properties) properties.
+- @c "reference-areas": an array of reference area definitions, which contain the following properties:
+  - @c "axis-type": the axis to add the reference area to.\n Available options are:
+    - @c "bottom-x"
+    - @c "right-y"
+    - @c "left-y"
+    - @c "top-y"
+  - @c "position-1": the starting axis position for the area.
+This can either be a numeric position or the axis label.
+  - @c "position-2": the ending axis position for the area.
+This can either be a numeric position or the axis label.
+  - @c "label": the text to display on the legend referring to area.
+  - @c "pen": the definition for the [pen](#pen-properties) properties.
 - @c "color-scheme": for graphs that support color schemes only.\n This can either be an array of color strings or the name of the color scheme.\n Refer to @c Wisteria::Colors::Schemes for a list of color schemes.